Saeko: Giantess Dating Sim: Release

 The game was released on May 29, 2025, on the DLsite and Stove store platforms for Microsoft Windows and Linux.
 A spin-off ASMR audio drama was also released and included for free with DLsite game purchases.
 The Steam version was delayed due to issues in the review process related to the game's content, and was ultimately released a day later, on May 30.
+A Nintendo Switch port is scheduled to be released on June 25, 2026.

 Reception

 Before the game's release, Verity Townsend of Automaton West called Saekos art "distinctive" and its premise "unusual", and noted that a tweet promoting the game had received thousands of interactions, evidencing the popularity of its premise.
 She described the demo as intriguing and bizarre, saying she expected the final game would be "likely to have plenty to keep fans of unconventional story-driven games happy."

 Ana Valens of Vice described Saekos premise as "a fantastic subversion of the dating sim genre" and expressed excitement about its release.
 Valens also commented on the game's relationship to the macrophilia community, noting that although Saeko uses tropes commonly found in giantess fetish material, the focus on its narrative and the horror tone made it potentially appealing to those who did not share the fetish.

 Nomura Hikaru of IGN Japan gave Saeko a positive review, praising the pixel art, soundtrack, replay value offered by the differing narrative choices, and the intensity of the game's psychological horror elements, which they said evoked the metafictional horror of bishōjo games popularized in the early 2000s.
 They also praised the incorporation of the macrophilia elements, saying that Saeko appeals to those with an interest in the fetish while also being able to attract the curiosity of those who had not previously been interested in it.

 On June 4, 2025, Hyper Real stated that Saeko had sold over 10,000 copies within the first few days of its release.
 It received positive reviews from players on Steam, earning a "Very Positive" rating on the platform as of June 20, 2025.